rikifunt/cgp-vec/CONTRIBUTING.md

 - write self-explanatory code whenever possible, so that there is no need to comment it

-- only comment code for two reasons:
+- only comment code for these reasons:

 	- explaining some non-self-explanatory piece of code

 	- outlining the structure of a big function or class with "header" comments

+	- "TODO" and similar comments :P

 # Unit testing